Washington Fires

 National Interagency Fire Center (NIFC): www.nifc.gov/fire-information/nfn

-Washington State Department of Natural Resources: www.dnr.wa.gov/wildfires
+Washington State Department of Natural Resources (DNR): www.dnr.wa.gov/wildfires

 Stay informed and prepared by monitoring these resources regularly.